Dina L. Relles

 1. ever the promptress!! love this idea…you’re getting my wheels turning…as always. thank you, love.

-3. Nina Badzin says:
+3. Nina Badzin's avatar Nina Badzin says:

 I love this idea, love the list, love the new font (so cool), AND love Jena’s idea.